NicksPatties/portfolio-site/src/content/blog/scraping-limp-bizkit-setlist-data-part-2.md

 - `songOrder` and `notes` are obtained straight from the `performances` database

-But what about the other columns?
+But what about the `Song`, `Concert`, and `Date` columns?
 To share data from the other databases, we'll use a `join` statement.
-With this statement, we can add data from other tables to the row that matches a certain condition.
+With this, we can add data from other tables to the row that matches a certain condition.
 Below, we'll add concert data from the `concerts` table when there's a match between the `concertId` in the `performances` table.

 ```sql
 join concerts on performances.concertId = concerts.concertId
 ```

 As a shortcut, you can use the `using` clause in your `join` statement if the columns you're connecting have the same name.
-Don't forget the parentheses around the column name here!
 We'll add the songs here too, since the command is similar.
+Don't forget the parentheses around the column names!

 ```sql
 join concerts using (concertId)